The INTERACT study: Infection prevention and surveillance practice in the care of the Australasian cancer and transplant population

 - Abstract

 - BACKGROUND: Australasian cancer and transplant populations are expanding, with increased infection risk related to prolonged survivorship and broader use of novel immunosuppressants.
-To optimise delivery of care, standardised approaches to infection prevention and control (IPC) practices and surveillance for the high-risk immunocompromised host (ICH) are required in Australasian healthcare facilities (HCFs).
-We sought to evaluate current practices to inform future policy and guidelines.
+To optimise care, standardised approaches to infection prevention and control (IPC) practices and surveillance for the high-risk immunocompromised host (ICH) are required in Australasian healthcare facilities (HCFs).
+We sought to evaluate current practices to inform future policy.
 METHODS: A cross-sectional survey was conducted among infectious disease (ID), microbiology, and IPC specialists caring for the high-risk ICH in Australasian HCFs.
 RESULTS: 140 healthcare-workers from all Australian jurisdictions and New Zealand responded, primarily employed within public (95.7%), non-specialist (77.9%) HCFs.
 Healthcare-associated infection (HAI) surveillance was common (75.7%) however monitoring for opportunistic infections (OIs) infrequent (22.9%).
 Although 51.4% reported a staff mask-wearing mandate on ICH wards, there was limited consensus on appropriate clinical setting for use, or application of other personal protective equipment (PPE).
 Strategies for multidrug-resistant organism (MDRO) screening were heterogeneous.
 Challenges to ICH-IPC including lack of infrastructure and ICH-adapted policy were identified.
 CONCLUSIONS: This is the first survey of IPC/surveillance practice in the care of the Australasian cancer/transplant population, demonstrating multiple areas of variation including PPE use and approach to MDRO surveillance.
 Practice standardisation will help optimise clinical care and reduce preventable infection.

 - Keywords